Bob Saget, comedian and 'Full House' star, dead at 65 - KTVZ

 Saget, though known on the stage and among his friends for his raunchy humor, first became known to audiences on family-friendly programming.
 He starred as the widowed father of three girls on ABC’s “Full House” and then as host of the network’s “America’s Funniest Home Videos” clip show.

-As Saget recalled the Jake Tapper in a July 2021 interview, the track of his career was unexpected.
+As Saget recalled to Jake Tapper in a July 2021 interview, the track of his career was unexpected.

 “‘Full House’ was an accident,” he said.
 “I got fired on CBS and was asked to be in ‘Full House.'”